parzival-roethlein/mapya/README.md

-pythonic maya node api - currently prototype stage, unstable, not for production
+pythonic maya node api - prototype stage, unstable, not for production

 ### DESCRIPTION
-* connect python classes to maya objects
+* connect python classes to maya nodes and attributes
 * pythonic attribute interaction (properties) in addition to getters and setter
 * makes more attributes settable: transform.matrix, mesh.pnts, ...
 * new attributes: node.name, transform.parent